Council of Indigenous Peoples

 The Council of Indigenous Peoples (CIP; 原住民族委員會 (Yuánzhù Mínzú Wěiyuánhuì, Goân-chū-bîn-cho̍k Úi-oân-hōe)), formerly known as the Council of Aboriginal Affairs, is a ministry-level body under the Executive Yuan in Taiwan (Republic of China).
 It was established to serve the needs of the country's indigenous populations as well as a central interface for the indigenous community with the government.

-The Council promotes the use and revitalization of Taiwan's indigenous languages, supported legislation that would grant autonomous land to indigenous peoples, strengthened relations between Taiwan's indigenous groups and those in other countries and raised awareness of indigenous cultures.
+The CIP promotes the use and revitalization of Taiwan's indigenous languages, supported legislation that would grant autonomous land to indigenous peoples, strengthened relations between Taiwan's indigenous groups and those in other countries and raised awareness of indigenous cultures.
 Among its responsibilities, it grants recognized status to indigenous peoples of Taiwan.

+The CIP has long strong tie with NDHU College of Indigenous Studies, which is largely funded by CIP and serves as think tank of indigenous issues.
 The council has been criticized by both indigenous and non-indigenous individuals and groups.
 These criticisms tend to accuse the Council of ineffectiveness, and of discriminating against plains indigenous peoples.

 History

 The council was originally established on 1 December 1996 as the Council of Aboriginal Affairs.
 On 1 July 1999, the Aboriginal Affairs Commission of the Taiwan Provincial Government was incorporated into the council.
+In 2001, CIP established NDHU College of Indigenous Studies through the partnership with National Dong Hwa University, which was Taiwan's 1st indigenous institution in higher education and regarded a great milestone for Taiwan's social movement in indigenous education.

 The council also took over the management of the Indigenous Peoples Cultural Park from the commission.
 On 4 January 2002, the Legislative Yuan approved the amendments to the council and on 25 March in the same year, the council was renamed to Council of Indigenous Peoples.